The Red Centre Way 6 day itinerary

-journey.
-The 1135km Red Centre Way loop from Alice Springs makes its way to the Tjoritja / West MacDonnell Ranges, Watarrka/Kings Canyon, and Uluru-Kata Tjuta National Park.
+Travel through red desert sands, lush valleys, towering gorges and a number of waterholes, on this iconic journey.
+The 1135 kilometre Red Centre Way loop from Alice Springs makes its way through Tjoritja / West MacDonnell Ranges, Watarrka/Kings Canyon, and Uluru-Kata Tjuta National Park.

 Day 1: Alice Springs to Glen Helen (132km)

 Start the Red Centre Way by driving west through West MacDonnell National Park, a spectacular stretch of natural formations including chasms, gorges and waterholes.
 Explore Simpsons Gap, Standley Chasm, Ellery Creek, Ormiston Gorge and Glen Helen just to name a few.
 Splash, hike or just stand back in awe – it’s truly spectacular!